Celadet Alî Bedirxan: Life

 Celadet was born to Emin Ali Bedir Khan, son of the last emir of the Emirate of Bohtan, Bedir Khan Beg, and the Circassian Senihe Hanım.
-Sources differ as to his birthplace: according to Kurdish sources he was born in a suburb of Constantinople (today called Istanbul), Turkey; however, according to Encyclopædia Britannica, he was born in Syria.
+Sources differ as to his birthplace: according to Kurdish sources he was born in a suburb of Constantinople, Turkey; however, according to Encyclopædia Britannica, he was born in Syria.
 He attended the Galatasaray High School until he and his family were exiled in 1906.
-After his family returned from their exile, he followed up on his studies at the Vefa High School in Istanbul.
+After his family returned from their exile, he followed up on his studies at the Vefa High School in Constantinople.
 He obtained a master's degree in law from Istanbul University and worked within the Ottoman juridical bureaucracy in Edirne.
 During World War I he was an officer of the Ottoman army and stationed in Eastern Anatolia.
 After the end of the war, he settled in Constantinople and began to work as a lawyer.

 In 1919, Celadet and his brother Kamuran Ali Bedirxan accompanied British officer Edward Noel in his travels through Iraq.
 Noel was assessing the possibility of the creation of an official nation of Kurdistan.
 The activities between the Bedir Khan brothers and the British diplomats were met with opposition by the Kemalists, and in 1921 Celadet left for Munich and studied at the Ludwig Maximilian University.
 In 1923 the Kemalists sentenced the two brothers to death in absentia.
 He stayed in Germany until 1925, when he joined his family in Egypt.

 In 1927, at a conference of Kurdish nationalists held in Beirut, a committee was formed, the Xoybûn, to coordinate the movement.
 Celadet Ali Badirkhan was elected as the first president of this committee.
 Three years later, the Xoybûn became involved in the Kurdish independence movement in Ağrı Province, called Republic of Ararat.
 In the course of the rebellion, he was occupied with finding support for the Kurdish cause of either the British or the Soviets.
 After the defeat of the Ararat movement, he moved to Iran.
 Reza Shah Pahlavi, King of Iran, tried to persuade him to stay away from the Kurdish nationalist movement, and offered him a consulate job, but had him expelled from the country when he did not agree.
 Then he moved to Iraq, but also the British did not want him to stay, and Bedirxan finally moved to Syria in 1931 where he lived his remaining two decades in exile.
 He and other French investors unsuccessfully attempted to achieve a development of the lands in Syria which formerly were part of the Emirate of Bohtan.

 After the defeat of Kurdish nationalist movements in Turkey, Iraq and Iran, he devoted himself to the Kurdish cultural issues.
 During his last years, he faced severe economic problems, and worked as a farmer.
-Celadet died in 1951 Damascus, involved in a traffic accident.
+Celadet died in Damascus in 1951, either in a traffic accident or after falling down a well on his farm.